TriteHexagon/Midi2ASM-Converter/README.md

 ## Features
 * Converts the notes in the MIDI file into the note commands in pokecrystal (including rests).
 * Detects velocity changes in the MIDI and translates that into intensity.
-* Detects changes in the notetype.
+* Detects changes in the notetype (most of the time).
+* The output file is ready to play.

 ## How to Use
 * Compile the tool from the .cs file or download the .zip.
 It contains the compiled executable, an example midi.txt file and a readme.txt file.